Rconat/react-employee-directory/README.md

 ## Installation

 This application requires axios and styled-components.
-Install them with the following code.
+Install all of the required packages using the following code:

-    npm i axios styled-components
+    npm install

 ## List of Files